cloudsimplus/cloudsimplus/README.md

 For more information about the changes and features included in this release, please read the [CHANGELOG](CHANGELOG.md) file and the [cloudsim-examples](modules/cloudsim-examples) project.

-# But why another CloudSim fork? :unamused:

-I know what you are thinking: it would be better to pull a request to the original CloudSim repository in order to really contribute to the project, benefiting everybody.

-Well, I strongly agree with you and in fact I tried that.
-However, the original CloudSim moved on to a new major release, including a completely new set of classes to provide Container as a Service simulations, before the changes being merged to the official repository.
-By this way, all the work performed here was not incorporated to allow the new features to be developed using this redesigned version.
-And unfortunately, there are several months of hard work that would need to be replicated in order to merge both projects.

 # Cloud Computing Simulations